Mexico

 Species & Variety

-They are also called "Red-Bellied" (Vientre Rojo) squirrels, although they don't always have a red belly.
-The typical belly colour is a little deeper red than a Fox Squirrel (which there is a Mexican version of), but it can also be white, cream, yellow, grey, chocolate or black.
-They can have patches of those colours on their back and face, or they can be entirely one of those colours (more common with melanistic chocolatey black).
-They can have patches of white fluff behind their ears.
-Their tails can have a red inner core and/or a white halo, but none of these are rules.
-If this wasn't the only squirrel in this area, they could be quite difficult to identify.
+Their typical belly colour is a little deeper red than a Fox Squirrel (which there is a Mexican version of), but it can also be white, cream, orange, gray, chocolate or black.
+They can have patches of those colours on their back and face, or they can be entirely one of those colours (most commonly melanistic).
+They can have white fluff behind their ears, brighter colours around their eyes and a red inner core to their tail, but none of these are rules.
+If they weren't the only squirrel in town, they might be quite difficult to identify.

 Chapultepec Forest

-Mexico City sits at 2,240m above sea level.
-That's over 300m higher than the mountain squirrels, above Arosa (sorry, all heights are relative to Swiss climbs for me).
-Chapultepec forest park sits inside a dormant Volcano.
-The active volcano (Popocatépetl), can be seen from the city (on rare, low smog days) 70km to the south, and is a staggering 5,452m high!
-That's 818m higher than the tallest mountain in Switzerland!
-Or, for the American audience; 3,383 feet higher than the tallest mountain in the Contiguous United States (mt.
+Mexico City sits at 2,240m (7,349 ft) above sea level.
+That's nearly 300m (984 ft) higher than you can find alpine squirrels in Europe.
+Fun fact; Chapultepec forest sits inside a dormant Volcano, the active volcano (Popocatépetl), can be seen on the horizon (on low smog days) 70km to the south-east.
+Squirrels nest up to the tree line of Popocatépetl, at 3800m (12,467 ft)!
+Thus, they are well adapted to living at high altitude.
+The crater of Popocatépetl is a staggering 5,452m (17,887 ft)!
+That is 818m (2,683ft) higher than the tallest mountain in Switzerland, or 1031m (3,383 ft) higher than the tallest mountain in the Contiguous United States (mt.
 Whitney).

 Chapultepec Castle

-The Chapultepec castle (National Museum of History), near the middle of the park, is a popular tourist destination.
-It is well worth the price of admission, but just a word of warning; If you have food for squirrels on you, they will make you throw it away on entering the castle grounds, so make sure you're done with the squirrels before going in here.
-It's possible that this rule exists to avoid encouraging the squirrels to go up to the castle.
-They also don't let you take water inside the castle grounds, which seems rather cruel on crazy hot days, but there are street vendors selling water at the exit at least.
-Most of the squirrels that we found were near the base of the hill that the castle sits on.
-You don't need to pay to go there
+The Chapultepec castle (National Museum of History) is a popular tourist destination.
+It is a lovely view of the city from up on the hill, the building is gorgeous and full of history.
+Well worth the price of admission, but just a word of warning; If you are also bringing food for squirrels, make sure to do that before you go up to the castle.
+Security will make you throw all food and liquids away before entering the castle grounds.
+We didn't see many squirrel up there, so it's possible that this rule exists to avoid encouraging the squirrels there and causing damage to the historic buildings.
+If your main interest is squirrels, there is no need to pay to go into the castle.
+Most of the squirrels that we found were near the base of the hill that the castle sits on, which you don't need to pay to get to.

 Food

-Like most squirrels, these are omnivores.
+Like most tree squirrels, these are omnivores.
 This means they eat fruits, vegetables, nuts, grains, tree sap and mushrooms, but also insects and even birds eggs if they need to.
 During extreme food scarcity periods, they can also eat plants, or even tree bark.
 These park squirrels should never go hungry with how many people come to feed them.
-Unlike European climates, the trees here don't fully lose their leaves during the winter, so that helps them to not go hungry over winter.
+Unlike European climates, the trees here don't fully lose their leaves during the winter

 Feeding

 Like most squirrels, the way they interact with the delicate human vending machines is quite different from how they interact with each other.
-When see them jumping, playing, fighting and generally being quite boisterous, you might be a little scared to offer food to something with incredibly sharp teeth and claws, but they are super gentle and peaceful when taking food from people.
-It helps to stick the food out closer to them, be slow and calm.
+When you see them jumping, playing, fighting and generally being quite boisterous with each other, you might be a little apprehensive to offer food to something with incredibly sharp teeth and claws.
+However, they are super gentle and peaceful when taking food from people, but if you don't want to push your luck, it helps to stick the food out closer to them, so they can grab it with their teeth.
+Just be slow and calm, so as not to scare them.
 We didn't have any accidental finger nibbles with these (like we do back home), but we were cautiously offering larger food here.

 Neighbours

-Wherever we found the squirrels, we also found the "Long-Tailed Grackle" (Quiscalus Mexicanus).
+Wherever we found the squirrels, we also found the "Great-Tailed Grackle" (Quiscalus Mexicanus).
 They sound as beautiful as they look.
 This one is a male, the female is brown and with a shorter tail.
-We noticed that somebody put out food and water for the animals here, which was very sweat.
-It could be the park people, as the nature is a wonderful aspect of the experience.
+We noticed that somebody put out food and water for the animals here, which was very sweet.
+Possibly the park people.
 We assumed the birds were attracted to the same feeding areas as the squirrels, but to our surprise it rejected all the food that the squirrels seemed to like (walnuts, almonds and pecans).
 Instead, it seemed like more the snacks (sugary and salty) that people were dropping.
 We saw someone throw a crisp for the squirrel (please don't do that), but fortunately the squirrel rejected it.

 Hunting